DeVilhena-Paulo/mini-C/README.md

 # mini-C

 This project is part of the course **[INF564 - Compilation](https://www.enseignement.polytechnique.fr/informatique/INF564/)**, taught at École Polytechnique by Jean-Christophe Filliâtre with assistance of Mário Pereira, both to whom I'm very grateful.
-It consists of the implementation a compiler of a small fragment of the C programming language, called mini-C. The purpose of the project is to help us learn the fundamental principles behind compilation to x86-64 and, more specifically, those from Xavier Leroy's CompCert (C compiler programmed in Caml and programmed and proved in Coq).
+It consists of implementing a compiler of a small fragment of the C programming language, called mini-C, for learning purposes.
+The design is a simplification of Xavier Leroy's [CompCert](http://compcert.inria.fr/) (C compiler programmed in Caml and programmed and proved in Coq).

 ## Usage